Four Thirds system: Micro Four Thirds System

+With the emphasis shifted to the Micro Four Thirds system, member companies began discontinuing manufacturing and support for Four Thirds system products.
+The final Four Thirds camera, the Olympus E-5, was released in 2010.
+In 2013, Olympus released the Olympus E-M1, which is a Micro Four Thirds camera with enhanced support for legacy Four Thirds lenses using on-chip phase detection autofocus.
+Olympus discontinued production of the Zuiko Digital lenses for Four Thirds in 2017.

+Design

+The standard for the lens mount is described in US Patent 6,910,814.

 Sensor size and aspect ratio

 The name of the system stems from the size of the image sensor used in the cameras, which is commonly referred to as a 4/3" type or 4/3 type sensor.
 The common inch-based sizing system is derived from vacuum image-sensing video camera tubes, which are now obsolete.
 The imaging area of a Four Thirds sensor is equal to that of a video camera tube of 4/3 inch diameter.